-Each satellite weighs approximately 689 kilograms (1,500 pounds) and orbits at an altitude of 780 kilometres (420 nautical miles) above the surface of the Earth traveling around the planet once every 100 minutes.
-Unlike geostationary communications satellites which are located 36,000 kilometres above the Earth, the Iridium satellites’ low Earth orbit makes it possible to communicate directly with a hand-held telephone, in the meantime avoiding the typical delay of geostationary satellite transmissions.
+Each satellite weighs approximately 689 kilograms (1,500 pounds) and orbits at an altitude of 780 kilometers (420 nautical miles) above the surface of the Earth traveling around the planet once every 100 minutes.
+Unlike geostationary communications satellites which are located 36,000 kilometres above the Earth, the Iridium satellites’ low Earth orbit makes it possible for the Iridium Communications Network directly with a hand-held telephone, in the meantime avoiding the typical delay of geostationary satellite transmissions.

-The satellite is linked to callers by a main mission antenna that offers 16 decibels of link margin, a signal that is strong enough to deliver high quality communications to a hand-held telephone.
+The satellite within the Iridium Communications Network is linked to callers by a main mission antenna that offers 16 decibels of link margin, a signal that is strong enough to deliver high quality communications to a hand-held telephone.
 In contrast with traditional wireless systems, coverage is achieved by satellites that project a grid of cells over the surface of the Earth.
 Each satellite covers an area 4,000 kilometres wide, providing links to all Iridium subscribers roaming in such an area.

-Developed by Motorola’s Satellite Communications Division (SATCOM) in Chandler, Arizona, U.S.A., Iridium satellites required impressive standards of manufacturing.
+Developed by Motorola’s Satellite Communications Division (SATCOM) in Chandler, Arizona, U.S.A., Iridium satellites within the Iridium Communications Network required impressive standards of manufacturing.
 The satellite constellation is controlled by a sophisticated ground control network, located in the U.S.A. and in Italy.

 True global connectivity is provided because each satellite is connected by radio transmission to four others through the use of crosslink antennas.
 By routing a call through the satellite network, the Iridium system is not dependent on availability of extensive terrestrial telecommunications facilities to deliver global telecommunications.
 These intersatellite links are essential for providing truly global communication coverage.